spbu-math-cs/Quadric-Intersection/README.md

 # Quadric hypersurface intersection for manifold learning in feature space

-This repository contains a PyTroch implementation of the algorithm presented in the paper Quadric hypersurface intersection for manifold learning in feature space
+This repository contains a PyTorch implementation of the algorithm presented in the paper Quadric hypersurface intersection for manifold learning in feature space
 [https://arxiv.org/abs/2102.06186](https://arxiv.org/abs/2102.06186)

 ## Prerequisites